 Calling sqlite3_free() with a pointer previously returned by sqlite3_malloc() or sqlite3_realloc() releases that memory so that it might be reused.
 The sqlite3_free() routine is a no-op if is called with a NULL pointer.
 Passing a NULL pointer to sqlite3_free() is harmless.
 After being freed, memory should neither be read nor written.
 Even reading previously freed memory might result in a segmentation fault or other severe error.
 Memory corruption, a segmentation fault, or other severe error might result if sqlite3_free() is called with a non-NULL pointer that was not obtained from sqlite3_malloc() or sqlite3_realloc().

-The sqlite3_realloc() interface attempts to resize a prior memory allocation to be at least N bytes, where N is the second parameter.
-The memory allocation to be resized is the first parameter.
-If the first parameter to sqlite3_realloc() is a NULL pointer then its behavior is identical to calling sqlite3_malloc(N) where N is the second parameter to sqlite3_realloc().
-If the second parameter to sqlite3_realloc() is zero or negative then the behavior is exactly the same as calling sqlite3_free(P) where P is the first parameter to sqlite3_realloc(). sqlite3_realloc() returns a pointer to a memory allocation of at least N bytes in size or NULL if sufficient memory is unavailable.
-If M is the size of the prior allocation, then min(N,M) bytes of the prior allocation are copied into the beginning of buffer returned by sqlite3_realloc() and the prior allocation is freed.
-If sqlite3_realloc() returns NULL, then the prior allocation is not freed.
+The sqlite3_realloc(X,N) interface attempts to resize a prior memory allocation X to be at least N bytes.
+If the X parameter to sqlite3_realloc(X,N) is a NULL pointer then its behavior is identical to calling sqlite3_malloc(N).
+If the N parameter to sqlite3_realloc(X,N) is zero or negative then the behavior is exactly the same as calling sqlite3_free(X). sqlite3_realloc(X,N) returns a pointer to a memory allocation of at least N bytes in size or NULL if insufficient memory is available.
+If M is the size of the prior allocation, then min(N,M) bytes of the prior allocation are copied into the beginning of buffer returned by sqlite3_realloc(X,N) and the prior allocation is freed.
+If sqlite3_realloc(X,N) returns NULL and N is positive, then the prior allocation is not freed.

-The memory returned by sqlite3_malloc() and sqlite3_realloc() is always aligned to at least an 8 byte boundary, or to a 4 byte boundary if the SQLITE_4_BYTE_ALIGNED_MALLOC compile-time option is used.
+The memory returned by sqlite3_malloc(), sqlite3_realloc(), sqlite3_malloc64(), and sqlite3_realloc64() is always aligned to at least an 8 byte boundary, or to a 4 byte boundary if the SQLITE_4_BYTE_ALIGNED_MALLOC compile-time option is used.

 In SQLite version 3.5.0 and 3.5.1, it was possible to define the SQLITE_OMIT_MEMORY_ALLOCATION which would cause the built-in implementation of these routines to be omitted.
 That capability is no longer provided.
 Only built-in memory allocators can be used.